vestalisvirginis/filehole/README.md

 Extract dates from filenames.
 Create a calendar of holidays.
 Create a set of expected dates and compare them to the extracted dates.
-Return a set of missing dates.
+Return a sorted list of missing dates.

 ### Example: